 I have been researching the economics and regulation of the electricity industry since shortly before it was restructured and privatised.
 During the 1990s, much of my work was on the problem of market power in the electricity wholesale market.
 At the end of that decade, the electricity trading arrangements in England and Wales were reformed, and I worked on the consequences of those changes.
 Most of my current and recent research concentrates on the impact of moving the UK to a low-carbon electricity system by 2030.
 The presence of a large amount of intermittent wind generation will have effects on the operating patterns of the other power stations on the system, and will change the desirable capacity mix.
 Different policies for pricing carbon, supporting high-cost generators and charging for electricity transmission will all affect the incentives for investment.
 I have been investigating these issues as a member of the Supergen FlexNet Consortium (now ended).
 I was a member of the Top and Tail consortium, looking at the challenges of a largely-decarbonised power system with potentially large flows across Europe in 2050, for which Iain Staffell and I produced the DESSTinEE model of the Demand for Energy Services, electricity Supply and Transmission in EuropE.
 Iain and Stefan Pfenninger also produced the Renewables.Ninja website for open source simulations of wind and solar output.

-In the Energy Storage for Low Carbon Grids consortium and the Business, Economics, Planning and Policy for Energy Storage in Low-Carbon Futures project, I am asking how storage can assist in managing the system.
+In the Energy Storage for Low Carbon Grids consortium and the Business, Economics, Planning and Policy for Energy Storage in Low-Carbon Futures project, we asked how storage can assist in managing the system.

-Maximising the Carbon Impact of Wind Power, a project under the Supergen Wind Consortium, will investigate the potential of wind power to reduce carbon emissions in the short and the long term, and the factors that could improve this.
+Maximising the Carbon Impact of Wind Power, a project under the Supergen Wind Consortium, investigated the potential of wind power to reduce carbon emissions in the short and the long term, and the factors that could improve this.

 Research Student Supervision